 The grants were reduced down to nearer 1923 levels but the building programs were now in full swing.

-What the authorities built were honest worker’s homes.
-Many tried to build stylish houses on garden estates that had allotments and open spaces.
+Whether for workers or smallholders, what the authorities built were honest homes.
+Many authorities tried to build stylish houses on garden estates that had allotments and open spaces.
 Not all succeeded as there was always a compromise between quality and cost.
-Many turned to concrete as a building material, and with some success, but also with some failures.
+Many turned to concrete and “blocks” as building materials, and with some success, but also with some failures.
 The next section covers the building styles and materials, and how modern materials were not introduced into the schemes early enough due to mis-management and in-fighting within the government departments set up to develop and test the new materials and methods.